DOI10.47051/RLKG9224

 Figure 1: Individuals of Dipsas catesbyi from Jatun Sacha Biological Reserve, Napo province, Ecuador.

-Natural history: Dipsas catesbyi is a nocturnal snake that inhabits old-growth to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.14 The species also occurs in plantations, banana groves, pastures, and rural gardens.5 Ornate Snail-eating Snakes are active at night, especially if it is raining or drizzling.5 Their movements throught the foliage are slow, graceful, and generally occur at night on the lower (0.4–1.8 m above the ground) forest stratum.15 However, they may also be seen crossing trails at ground level or perched on arboreal vegetation up to 20 m above the ground.3,4 During the day, individuals have been found coiled, hidden inside the leaf-litter, under banana leaves, or on vegetation.6,7 The diet in D. catesbyi consists primarily on slugs and snails, but soft-bodied insects are also eaten.1,8 The mollusks are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.
+Natural history: Dipsas catesbyi is a nocturnal snake that inhabits old-growth to heavily disturbed rainforests, which may be terra-firme or seasonally flooded.14 The species also occurs in plantations, banana groves, pastures, and rural gardens.5 Ornate Snail-eating Snakes are active at night, especially if it is raining or drizzling.5 Their movements through the foliage are slow, graceful, and generally occur at night on the lower (0.4–1.8 m above the ground) forest stratum.15 However, they may also be seen crossing trails at ground level or perched on arboreal vegetation up to 20 m above the ground.3,4 During the day, individuals have been found coiled, hidden inside the leaf-litter, under banana leaves, or on vegetation.6,7 The diet in D. catesbyi consists primarily of slugs and snails, but soft-bodied insects are also eaten.1,8 The mollusks are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.
 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
-They never attempt to bite, resorting instead to musking and coiling into a defensive ball posture while expanding the head to simulate a triangular shape.9,10 One individual of D. catesbyi was even recorded emiting a defensive vocalization.11 The clutch size in this species consists of 1–6 eggs.3,12 In Ecuadorian populations, egg-laying takes place from April to June,13 whereas other populations breed throughout the year.12
+They never attempt to bite, resorting instead to musking and coiling into a defensive ball posture while expanding the head to simulate a triangular shape.9,10 One individual of D. catesbyi was even recorded emitting a defensive vocalization.11 The clutch size in this species consists of 1–6 eggs.3,12 In Ecuadorian populations, egg-laying takes place from April to June,13 whereas other populations breed throughout the year.12

 Reader support helps us keep the Reptiles of Ecuador book 100% free.